 What are the facilities at camp like?

-Both Camp Blue Skies locations (NC and Atlanta) provide a traditional camp experience in a comfortable and accessible setting.
+All three Camp Blue Skies locations (NC, GA, and OH) provide a traditional camp experience in a comfortable and accessible setting.
 All cabins are heated and air conditioned and have a large living/sleeping area with bunk beds and an attached modern bathroom area with multiple showers, sinks, and toilets.

 What does a typical day at camp look like?